oletizi/mulder/modules/mulder-specs/SPEC-MULDER-SPECS.md

 - **MVP-First Philosophy**: This tooling enforces an MVP (Minimum Viable Product) and incremental development approach to prevent agents from implementing advanced features before core functionality is working.
 Features are explicitly categorized and prioritized to ensure foundational work is completed first.
+- **One-Click Philosophy**: Commands should be terse with sensible defaults.
+Basic tasks require minimal typing and few arguments.
+Context is automatically gleaned from the host project using Claude in non-interactive mode.
+The tool should "just work" without requiring the user to specify obvious information that can be inferred from the codebase.

 ## Feature 1: Specification Creation

 - [ ] Create a new specification document with project context
 - [ ] Support markdown format for specification documents
+- [ ] Use Claude in non-interactive mode to analyze existing codebase and infer project context
+- [ ] Automatically detect project name, type, and technologies from package.json, README, and code structure
 - [ ] Generate specification from template with sections:
     - Project overview
     - MVP definition (core features required for minimal functionality)